 There are a number of different antenna types available.
 However, they generally fall into one of two groups – true GPS antennas or combined GPS antenna\receivers.

-Combined GPS antenna\receiver units are usually packaged into a weather-proof enclosure but often have a flying lead, which provides a RS232 serial connection.
+Manufacturers usually package combined GPS antenna\receiver units into a weather-proof enclosure with a flying lead, which offers a RS232 serial connection.
 Such devices have a couple of inherent problems for use in timing applications.
-Firstly, RS232 serial communications can only be utilized over a relatively short cable distance.
+Firstly, you can only utilize RS232 serial communications over a relatively short cable distance.
 Secondly, the device often needs a separate source of power.
 Also, the units are relatively expensive when compared to true GPS antennas.
 It is far better to have a lower-cost antenna exposed to the elements that is relatively inexpensive to replace than a more expensive combined unit.

 True GPS antennas have a coax connector, such as BNC, TNC or N-type.
 They utilize 50 ohm coax cable, such as RG58, LMR195 or LMR400.
 Ideally, for timing applications, the antenna should have quite a high gain, which allows much longer cable runs.
-The antenna is powered from the GPS receiver and does not require any additional external power supplies.
+The GPS receiver powers the antenna.

 GPS Network Time Server Installation Requirements